jennahamlin/mashwrapper/README.md

 ## Credits

 nf-core/mashwrapper was originally written by Jenna Hamlin.

 We thank the following people for their extensive assistance in the development of this pipeline:
-Sateeshe Peri, Micheal Cipriano

 <!-- TODO nf-core: If applicable, make list of people who have also contributed -->
+* Sateeshe Peri
+* Micheal Cipriano

 ## Contributions and Support